 Office: ECOT 325

 Research in physical applied mathematics, motivated by real world problems is central to my investigations.
-My research is generally in the field of nonlinear waves with a focus on two areas: 1) fluid dynamics of dispersive media with accompanying wave excitations including dispersive shock waves (DSWs) and solitary waves; 2) dynamics of ferromagnetic media, spin torque, and localized excitations in nanomagnetism.
+My research is generally in the field of nonlinear waves with a focus on two areas: 1) fluid dynamics of dispersive media with accompanying wave excitations including dispersive shock waves (DSWs) and solitary waves; 2) dynamics of ferromagnetic media in nanomagnetism.
 Methods employed include mathematical modeling, analysis, asymptotics, Whitham modulation theory, numerical analysis, and in-house experiment in the Dispersive Hydrodynamics Lab.
 Whenever possible, comparisons with experiment are carried out.

 Ferromagnetic media provide a source of rich nonlinear, dispersive phenomena with practical import.
 Theoretical and technological developments have stimulated the field of nanomagnetism by the introduction of spin polarized currents as a means to excite magnetization dynamics at the nanometer scale in patterned environments.
-Strongly nonlinear magnetic solitons were recently observed in a nanomagnetic system.
+Strongly nonlinear magnetic solitons were observed in a nanomagnetic system.
 This solitary wave or "droplet" joins the domain wall and magnetic vortex as a fundamental and distinct object in nanomagnetism with similar potential for fruitful science.
-This research is supported by the National Science Foundation through a Career award, DMS-1255422.